neu-vi/ezflow/README.md

 ### To-do

 - [ ] Add more models
-- [ ] Add docstrings compatible with Sphinx
+- [ ] Add docstrings compatible with Sphinx for documentation
 - [ ] Add dataloaders for common datasets
 - [ ] Integrate Optuna/HyperOpt/Ray Tune for hyperparameter tuning
 - [ ] Integrate Hydra for config parsing